Thermodynamics: Classical thermodynamics

 Classical thermodynamics is the description of the states of thermodynamic systems at near-equilibrium, that uses macroscopic, measurable properties.
 It is used to model exchanges of energy, work and heat based on the laws of thermodynamics.
 The qualifier classical reflects the fact that it represents the first level of understanding of the subject as it developed in the 19th century and describes the changes of a system in terms of macroscopic empirical (large scale, and measurable) parameters.
 A microscopic interpretation of these concepts was later provided by the development of statistical mechanics.

 Statistical mechanics

 Statistical mechanics, also known as statistical thermodynamics, emerged with the development of atomic and molecular theories in the late 19th century and early 20th century, and supplemented classical thermodynamics with an interpretation of the microscopic interactions between individual particles or quantum-mechanical states.
 This field relates the microscopic properties of individual atoms and molecules to the macroscopic, bulk properties of materials that can be observed on the human scale, thereby explaining classical thermodynamics as a natural result of statistics, classical mechanics, and quantum theory at the microscopic level.

 Chemical thermodynamics

 Chemical thermodynamics is the study of the interrelation of energy with chemical reactions or with a physical change of state within the confines of the laws of thermodynamics.
-The primary objective of chemical thermodynamics is determining the spontaneity of a given transformation.
+The primary objective of chemical thermodynamics is to determine the spontaneity of a given transformation.